 Specific information concerning the case may only be discussed with the Guardian ad Litem or those personnel of the Children's Division and Juvenile Office who are assigned to the case.
 Discussion of a case with other professionals, including counselors, placement providers, medical personal and school personal must be with the consent of the CASA office.
 This does not include disclosure of basic identifying information that may be conveyed during information gathering and investigation.

 15. True or False: The CASA volunteer may interview any person they feel may have relevant information concerning the circumstances of the case or the child's continuing well-being?

 True - The CASA volunteer may interview any person they feel may have relevant information concerning the circumstances of the case or the child's continuing well-being.

 16. What is the exception to question #15?

 If a pending or on-going criminal investigation is occurring, the CASA volunteer may be asked to refrain from interviewing certain individuals so as not to interfere with the law enforcement investigation.
 Criminal investigations and interviews always take precedence over CASA interviews.

 17. True or False: Colored jeans with a nice pair of tennis shoes are okay to wear to court?

 False - Volunteers are expected to dress according to the situation and activity they are involved in.
 Appropriate court attire would consist of slacks, shirt and/or tie for men, and slacks/dress and blouse for women.
-Absolutely no jeans or T-shirts.sneakers should be worn to court, unless medically required.
+Absolutely no jeans or T-shirts.
+Sneakers should not be worn to court, unless medically required.

 18. True or False: When you go to visit your CASA child when they are at trial home placement you are greeted at the door by a unknown person and they tell you everyone is in the kitchen and to come in.
 When you go into the kitchen the family is sitting around the table with a few friends, drinking beer and passing a joint around.
 It is okay to stay for a bit and visit with your CASA child and act as if you are not bothered by it.